CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## About this document

+> [!NOTE]
+> TODO: Show how metadata may be communicated along these open source supply-chains.

 This document offers an overview of [Open-Source Software](glossary#open-source-software) supply chains, taking into account the following perspectives:

 * The different Roles found throughout the supply-chain.